Bassam A. Hemade*, Hamed A. Ibrahim and Hossam E.A. Talaat Pages 559 - 570 ( 12 )

 Blackout, contingency screening and ranking, k-means algorithm, unsupervised clustering techniques, phasor measurement units, principal components analysis, silhouette analysis, static security assessment, synchronized measurements.

-Power and Electrical Machines Dept., Faculty of Industrial Education, Suez University, Suez, Power and Electrical Machines Dept., Faculty of Industrial Education, Suez University, Suez, Electrical Power Engineering Dept., Faculty of Engineering, Future University, Cairo
+Power and Electrical Machines Department, Faculty of Industrial Education, Suez University, Suez, Power and Electrical Machines Department, Faculty of Industrial Education, Suez University, Suez, Electrical Power Engineering Department, Faculty of Engineering, Future University, Cairo